teamstarfox/timothydav/README.md

 - 👋 Hi, I’m @timothydav
 - 👀 I’m interested in music, movies, audio production, podcasting, and web design/dev.
-- 🌱 I’m currently learning React.js
+- 🌱 I build with ACF Pro in WordPress.
 - 💞️ I’m looking to collaborate on Wordpress theme and plugin dev.
 - 📫 How to reach me -> timwebdev.com